Z3RO-O/What-If-Life/README.md

-# Paths Not Taken - AI Life Simulation Platform
+# WhatIf Life - AI Life Simulation Platform 🔮

+_"See the Life You Didn't Choose"_

 ## 🎯 **Project Structure**